hack-gpon/hack-gpon.github.io/_ont/ont-zyxel-pmg3000-d20b.md

 The Zyxel PMG3000-D20B stores the content of the emulated EEPROM1 (A2h) in `/tmp/config/sfp_eeprom1` to restore it after a reboot.

-{% include alert.html content="The contents of EEPROM0 (A0h) are not stored anywhere and are regenerated at each boot" alert="Info" icon="svg-info" color="blue" %}
+{% include alert.html content="The contents of EEPROM0 (A0h) are not stored anywhere and is regenerated at each boot" alert="Info" icon="svg-info" color="blue" %}

 ### EEPROM0 layout